SixArm/sixarm-company-consulting-agreement/README.md

 of, or on behalf of, the other.

 Note: For example suppose a vendor wants a legal confidentiality agreement, and wants it to include the Consultee and Consultant.
-Each party must sign; one party cannot sign for the other party.
+All parties must sign.
+No party can sign for another party.

 ### 4.3.
 Access